zevbo/Auidted-Trigger-Docs/README.md

 ```

 This table is by default read only.
 If you would like the ability to write to this table, use the type ```WRITEABLE_AUDITED``` instead of ```AUDITED```.

+On schema changes to the subscribed table, the audit_table will automatically undergo a re-adjustment as well.
+For type changes, the types of the corresponding old_ and new_ fields will have the same type change.
+For field name changes, the corresponding text after the old_ and new_ of the corresponding audit table fields will change in the same way.
+Field deletions are slightly more complicated, as we do not want to get rid of any old data.
+For most field deletions, we simply rename the corresponding old_ and new_ fields to also have a prefix of \_archived.
+So, if you deleted a table called nums, the audit tables fields will go from being new_nums and old_nums, to new_nums_archived and old_nums_archived.
+This is unless you archive a field with the same name more than once, meaning an old_fieldname_archived and new_fieldname_archived already exists.
+If this is the case, it will simply append the smallest possible integer not taken to the end of it, starting with 2.

+There is also the question of how dropping works for the subcrscribed table, the audit_table, the procedure and trigger.
+- subscribed table : here, the audited trigger acts exactly the same as a normal trigger
+- audit_table : if the audit_table gets deleted, so does the procedure and the trigger
+- procedure : if the procedure gets deleted, so does the trigger but the table remains
+- trigger: if the trigger gets deleted, nothing else is effected [note: might want to delete the procedure]